-In Marcello Fabbri's 17 years as head chef of Anna Amalia at Hotel Elephant in Weimar , he has taken the gourmet restaurant right to the top.
+In 1993 Marcello Fabbri became head chef of Anna Amalia at Hotel Elephant in Weimar and has since taken the gourmet restaurant right to the top.

 Marcello Fabbri has cooking in his blood.
 He started learning at the age of 13 and voraciously soaked up every aspect of the atmosphere in his aunt's hotel kitchen in Rimini, something he still enjoys today.
 At Anna Amalia gourmet restaurant, Fabbri demonstrates the impressive art of European gastronomy with Italian origins.
 Like a contemporary version of Gualtiero Marchesi, who catapulted Italian cuisine to new levels in the 1980s, Fabbri presents the finest German, Italian and French cuisine in his own particular style: eschewing overly complicated methods (referencing the essential simplicity of Italian cooking), he offers creative interpretations of high-quality ingredients, deftly integrating mediterranean accents in new and surprising ways.